-The truth about online money making opportunities is a cautionary tale.
+The truth about online money-making opportunities is a cautionary tale.
 I subscribe to many blogs, spend time in Facebook groups and other forums.
-Attend webinars, listen to podcasts, watch YouTube and try to keep up with other social media sites including Twitter.
+Attend webinars, listen to podcasts, watch YouTube creators, and try to keep up with other social media sites including Twitter.

 They all contain a lot of interesting “opportunities” presented with promises to show you how to make money online.
 Some say quick and fast while others temper it to a short amount of time if you are serious and dedicated enough.

 You can make money online, but it depends on what you are willing and have the skills to do.
 As well as, your level of patience and resources.

 Are you willing to invest your time and money in an MLM program where you must recruit others including your friends and family to make money?

 Hey, I am not knocking MLM.
 Sometimes it is a good fit for people, but do your research and read my post How About MLM?.

 Are you willing to fork out $1,000 or more on coaching with a blogger that is going to show you how to create webinars to offer to coach others on how to do the same?

 This might be for you if you are willing to really commit, learn, and see it through.
 You will need a website and an email list so it is not quick to develop if you are starting from scratch.

 Do you have money to risk in Bitcoin investments and Forex trading?
 Do you understand how they operate?

 Are you willing to do the research?
 Personally, I am not willing to invest money in a fund that could be wiped out overnight and where the investment value fluctuates 50% on a regular basis.